pesteller/Geolocalisation/readme.md

 The code used in this section can be found in *Notebooks/Geolocalisation - Notebook 2.1.
 Modelling genomic data - SUBSPECIES.ipynb*

 #### 5.2.
 Classification of sampling site
-In this section we have assessed the perfomance of different classifier to predict the sampling site of the samples.
-Based on the performance of the different classifiers in sectin 4.1, the classifiers that have been used are:
+In this section we have assessed the perfomance of different classifiers to predict the sampling site of the chimpanzee samples.
+Based on the performance of the different classifiers in Section 5.1, the classifiers that have been evaluated are:
 1. Random Forest
 2. Nearest Neighbor
 3. Support Vector Machine